 6oz. unsalted butter, cut into cubes & slightly softened

 2 tbs. of milk, may need a little more dependent of dryness of flour

-Put flour, sugar, cinnamon, ginger, cloves, salt, and baking powder in the bowl of a stand mixer fitted with paddle beater.
+Put flour, sugar, cinnamon, ginger, cloves, salt, and baking soda in the bowl of a stand mixer fitted with paddle beater.

 Stir dry ingredients together on low speed.

 Add butter pieces and mix at low speed until ingredients resemble fine meal.

 With mixer running, slowly add molasses and milk just until dough is evenly moistened.
 Then increase speed to medium and mix until thoroughly combined.